mjordan/islandora_solr_collection_family_tree/README.md

 # Proof of concept code

-The drush command supplied with this module provides a proof of concept implementation this approach to getting all of the PIDs of collections and parents an object is part of.
+The drush command supplied with this module provides a proof of concept implementation to getting the PIDs of all collections and parents an object is part of.

 For example, 'booktest:10' is a page object in a book ('booktest:1'), which is in the 'islandora:bookCollection' collection.
 The root collection PID in the repopsitory is 'islandora:root'.
 Running the following command:

 ```
-drush --user=admin igft --pid=booktest10:
+drush --user=admin islandora_get_family_tree --pid=booktest10:
 ```

 produces the following output: